jferdelyi/ofSerial/README.md

 A standalone version of openFrameworks communication/serial (https://github.com/openframeworks/openFrameworks).

-The library can be compiled for Windows, Linux and macOS as a static or shared library (note that under Windows the static version is required for the shared version, I don't know exactly why but I the static library is sufficient).
+The library can be compiled for Windows, Linux and macOS as a static or shared library (note that under Windows the static version is required for the shared version, I don't know exactly why.
+I think it is better to use the static library).

 ```shell
 mkdir build